quixio/quix-docs/docs/create/fork-project.md

 1. Fork an existing project repository.
 2. Create a new project (and environment) in Quix, linked to your forked repository.

-## 💡 Key ideas

-The key ideas on this page:

-* Forking a public template project repository
-* Connecting Quix to an external Git repository, in this case the forked repository
-* Quix projects, environments, and applications
-* Pipeline view of project
-* Synchronizing an environment

 ## Watch a video

 This video shows you how to fork a template project and create your project in Quix: